-When your phone stops working, your first impulse is probably to start Googling for a way to do a smartphone fix it.
+When your phone stops working, your first impulse is probably to start Googling for a way to do a smartphone fix in Warsaw.
 It’s completely understandable to want to save money and time if you can fix the problem yourself, but there are some phone repairs that aren’t worth the risk.

 We’re big supporters of people being able to fix their own belongings, but we’ve also seen so many disasters when people try to fix their phones without having the proper tools or training.
-Simple, affordable fixes are easily turned into a more expensive repair and no one is happy when that happens.
+Simple, affordable fixes are easily turned into more expensive repairs and no one is happy when that happens.

 A cracked screen is one of the most common ways people damage their phones.
 Whether it’s a small chip or a completely shattered screen, it needs to be replaced.